These are signals that something isn’t right.

 Remind him of that deadline when he continues to ask you for the finished product.
 Sometimes you just have to put your foot down.

 The client keeps moving the goalposts.
-I was once engaged by a corporation to undertake a major assignment that would involve bringing in our entire team of trainers.
+We were once engaged by a corporation to undertake a major assignment that would involve bringing in our entire team of trainers.
 We developed extensive materials and scripts based on their original Scope of Work.

 The client kept making changes and asking for rewrites over and over again.
 The internal people couldn’t agree among themselves about what they wanted.
 It was literally making me ill and I told the head of corporate communications that we would have to resign the project.